opencog/atomese-simd/Design-G.md

   other remote, attached AtomSpaces.
 * So this is not really a "view", per se; it seems to be saying "get rid of the OverlayFS-like behavior, and provide it in some other way."
-* `ProxyNodes` are passive, not active in thier update of AtomSpace contents.
+* `ProxyNodes` are passive, not active in their update of AtomSpace contents.
 One has to explicitly fetch Atoms, Keys.
 This prevents the naive usage of Proxy infrastructure for the hiding/modifying behavior.
 * Active updates is not the same as "push notifications".
 More on this